using CalculusWithJulia

 h(x) = f(x) - g(x)

-a,b = find_zeros(h, -3, 3)
+= find_zeros(h, -3, 3) a,b

 2-element Vector{Float64}: